GregorySchwartz/diversity/README.md

-                           sample ID field from input-sample-field) -d,--rarefaction-df      Whether to output the rarefaction curve as a data frame -O,--output-rarefaction FILE
+                           sample ID field from input-sample-field) -d,--rarefaction-df      Whether to output the rarefaction curve as a data frame
+  -t,--std                 Whether to output to stdout or to a file if no file
+                           is supplied
+  -O,--output-rarefaction FILE
-                           The csv file containing the rarefaction values (the percent of the rarefaction curve that is above 95% of the height of the rarefaction curve) -c,--output-rarefaction-curve FILE
+                           The csv file containing the rarefaction values (the percent of the rarefaction curve that is above 95% of the height of the rarefaction curve).
+Expects a string, so you need a string even with std -c,--output-rarefaction-curve FILE
+                           The csv file containing the rarefaction curve.
+                           Expects a a string, so you need a string even with std
-                           The csv file containing the rarefaction curve -o,--output FILE         The csv file containing the diversities at each position
+  -o,--output FILE         The csv file containing the diversities at each
+                           position. expects a string, so you need a string wven with std
 ```